impacted wisdom teeth

 In some cases where there is limited room for manoeuvring, dentists may need to cut away part of the bone surrounding the tooth before extracting it.
 Finally, stitches may be required to close up any wounds created by the extraction process.

-It is important for patients to understand what is involved with having their impacted wisdom teeth removed so they can make an informed decision about their treatment options.
+Patients need to understand what is involved with having their impacted wisdom teeth removed so they can make an informed decision about their treatment options.

 Patients should also be aware that this type of dental surgery includes risks and side effects such as pain and swelling afterwards; however, these can usually be managed effectively with over-the-counter medications if prescribed by their dentist.